 In 1994, Dr. Adams was appointed by her peers to serve in the North Carolina House District 26 seat.
 She went on to serve ten terms in the state House.
 During her tenure, she rose to become the chair of the North Carolina Legislative Black Caucus and was instrumental in passing legislation that improved the climate for quality affordable health care in the state.
 Representative Adams also pioneered the Displaced Homemakers Bill and successfully spearheaded the state’s first minimum wage increase in nine years.

 Before serving as a member of the North Carolina General Assembly, Congresswoman Adams served nine years on the Greensboro City Council.
-Throughout her service to the second district in Greensboro, Dr. Adams worked to create safe and affordable housing and the revitalization of neighbors.
+Throughout her service to the second district in Greensboro, Dr. Adams worked to create safe and affordable housing and for the revitalization of neighborhoods.
 She began her political career in the 1980’s by becoming the first African American woman ever elected to the Greensboro City School Board.
-It was then that she made a lifetime commitment to effecting social change in her community and beyond.
+It was there that she made a lifetime commitment to effecting social change in her community and beyond.

-Congresswoman Adams has one daughter, Linda Jeanelle Lindsay, one son Billy E. Adams II, and four grandchildren, Joslyn Lindsay; Aaron Lindsay, Billy E. Adams III, and Miracle Sumner.
-Adams graduated from North Carolina A&T State University in 1968 and received her master’s degree in Art Education in 1972.
+Congresswoman Adams has one daughter, Linda Jeanelle Lindsay, one son Billy E. Adams II, and four grandchildren: Joslyn Lindsay, Aaron Lindsay, Billy E. Adams III, and Miracle Sumner.
+Adams graduated from North Carolina A&T State University in 1968 and received her Master’s degree in Art Education in 1972.
 She earned her Ph.D. in Art Education and Multicultural Education from The Ohio State University in Columbus, Ohio in 1981.